 Please see the following article for more detail on this topic for your reference.

-Find Maximum Rows and Columns supported by XLS and XLSX formats
+Find Maximum Rows and Columns in XLS and XLSX

 Specify Author while Write Protecting Workbook